kevinyswong/kevinyswong.github.io/index.md

 rendered most explicit in his JOURNEY TO THE WEST in which one monk, dressed in a blood-red robe to contrast with the city streets in the background, walks in a monument's slow pace for 56 minutes, the pace of a life spent pursuing meaning juxtaposed with the images of everyday activity—the motions.
-Ebert
-wrote:
+This film, I don't think, is one to sit down and watch all the way through once one understands it, but in a review for a different film of his, a proper one obeying narrative form, Ebert wrote:
 <blockquote>
 The reviewers of Tsai Ming-Lian's [sic] 'What Time Is It There?' have compared it to the work of Yasujiro Ozu, Robert Bresson, Michelangelo Antonioni, Jacques